 March 2, 2013--The 100th Anniversary Committee organized a celebration of Read Across America Day, the birthday of Dr. Seuss.
 Throughout the day, many Oradell dignitaries took part in the continuous read-a-thon.

-April 1, 2013--A representative from the Newark Museum will present a talk about the historic Armory Art Show of 1913 and the effect it had on Modernism in American art.
+April 1, 2013--A representative from the Newark Museum presented a talk about the historic Armory Art Show of 1913 and the effect it had on Modernism in American art.

-April 15, 2013--A presentation by Frank Vierling and Bryan Collins about Ellsworth Kelly, the famous artist from Oradell, covering "Kelly the Man" and "Kelly the Artist".
+April 15, 2013--A presentation was given by Frank Vierling and Bryan Collins about Ellsworth Kelly, the famous artist from Oradell, covering "Kelly the Man" and "Kelly the Artist".

-April 28, 2013--A Sunday afternoon (1:30 p. m. - 4:30 p. m.) celebration of the original opening of the Oradell Public Library, including entertainment (the always popular Graham Clarke performing in the Junior Room from 2:00 p. m.- 2:45 p. m.), congratulatory remarks, some former staff members, and refreshments.
+April 28, 2013--A Sunday afternoon (1:30 p. m. - 4:30 p. m.) open-house celebration of the original opening of the Oradell Public Library was held, including entertainment (the always popular Graham Clarke performing in the Junior Room from 2:00 p. m.- 2:45 p. m.), congratulatory remarks, some former staff members, and refreshments.

 100TH ANNIVERSARY STUDENT ARTWORK DISPLAY